mcmasty/mcmasty.github.io/_pages/covid-splash.md

 [^11]: <cite>The tl;dr label is often used to point out excessive verbosity or to signify the presence of and location of a short summary in case the reader doesn't want to take the time to read the entire detail.
 [Wikipedia Entry](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read){: target="_blank"}  </cite>

 [^12]: The Whitehouse published guidelines for reopening calls for a  "14-day downward trajectory" of declining metrics.
 Since "downward trajectory" is not precisely defined, this metric counts the number of consecutive days for each state that have a new case count less than the day before or less than or equal to 5.
 That is, for states with small case number (MT, HI, AK, VT, etc), the metric treats new cases equal to or less than a threshold of 5, the same as a day with declining case count.
 This metric is counting consecutive days, which may be more rigorous than actual <cite>[Whitehouse / CDC Guidelines](https://www.whitehouse.gov/openingamerica/#criteria){: target="_blank"}) </cite> as single day of increasing metrics will reset the consecutive day count back to 0, and the Whitehouse only calls for a "downward trajectory".

+[^13]: <cite> [Evidence Roundup: Why positive test rates need to fall below 3%](https://globalepidemics.org/2020/05/29/evidence-roundup-why-positive-test-rates-need-to-fall-below-3/){: target="_blank"}   </cite>